eimon96/Calculator/README.md

 _An update to the [old](https://github.com/eimon96/Calculator/tree/main) one.
 Requires Android 9.0 and up._

+_Currency converter is NOT included in PlayStore version._

 --------------------------------------------------------------------------------------------------

 Internet connection is required in order to use the currency converter.